Białystok: Urban layout

 The communication system serving the entire city was made of streets radiating out from the central market square.
 An inventory plan made by Becker in 1799 was needed by the Prussian authorities in connection with the negotiations on the acquisition of Białystok for a royal residence.
 The plan is of fundamental importance as it shows the development of the city in the first period of its creation.
-The area of the city did not exceed 1.5 km2, and the population was approx. 3.5 thousand.
+The area of the city did not exceed 1.5 km2, and the population was approximately 3,500.
 The entire urban area was closed with 6 loose-fitting gates and buildings situated on regular plots.
 Compact buildings were found only in the market square, the frontages of which were 1- 2-storey buildings with brick front elevations.
 Choroska and Zamkowa Streets were built up with only brick houses.
 The city was dominated by the palace complex, which, together with the park, covered a substantial area.
 The residence palace was designed on a European scale and created new development opportunities for Białystok.
 Following the handover of the city from the Prussian Kingdom to the Russian Empire in the early 19th century, the city began growing in a very fast pace as a result of intensive industrialization, losing its original Baroque composition.

 After the First World War, the first attempts were made to organize the city, which had so far developed without plans - between the palace grounds and arable land.
 At the request of the Association of Polish Cities, in the years 1938-1939 a general urban concept of the city was created by Ignacy Tłoczek.
 The plan called for the creation of new communication routes, relieve the center, demolish the Chanajki district, create a housing estate and connect with it the unique green areas around the city with new tree plantings.
 The Second World War prevented the comprehensive implementation of this plan.
 In addition, in 1919 the city's territory was significantly expanded, incorporating the surrounding villages with plans of expanding the city.